FOR IMMEDIATE RELEASE

 “The Pancreatic Cancer Action Network’s goal is to double pancreatic cancer survival by 2020.
 The positive results of this trial demonstrate progress toward that goal in a disease for which additional treatment options are urgently needed to improve patient outcomes,” stated Julie Fleshman, president and CEO of the Pancreatic Cancer Action Network.
 “Though we always hope for momentous solutions to treat pancreatic cancer, we are encouraged by any type of progress.
 We know any new developments will eventually lead to even greater treatment advances, and also underscore the important role clinical trials play when patients are exploring their treatment options.
 We applaud Merrimack’s dedication to improving the treatment landscape for this patient population, and helping us charge forward in the fight against pancreatic cancer.”

 The Pancreatic Cancer Action Network encourages all patients to consider clinical trials when exploring treatment options.
-The organization has a comprehensive up-to-date database of all approved pancreatic cancer-specific clinical trials taking place nationwide and can do a personalized search for patients through our Patient and Liaison Services (PALS) program.
+The organization has a comprehensive up-to-date database of all approved pancreatic cancer-specific clinical trials taking place nationwide and can do a personalized search for patients through our PanCAN Patient Services.

 “As a result of this specific trial, 417 patients have helped change treatment options for this disease and created a legacy of progress to those yet to be diagnosed,” added Fleshman.